Daron’s Guitar Chronicles is a web fiction serial that began posting in November 2009 and concluded in January 2020.

-Daron’s Guitar Chronicles tells the story of Daron Moondog (né Marks) from about the time he was eighteen onward.
+Daron’s Guitar Chronicles tells the story of gay guitar-playing prodigy Daron Moondog (né Marks) from about the time he’s eighteen to twenty-four.
 He arrives at RIMCon (Rhode Island Musical Conservatory) in the mid-1980s, desperate to leave behind a dysfunctional family in New Jersey’s suburbs and discover himself.
-It’s the advent of MTV, AIDS, and punk versus metal, all of which would affect his journey searching for fame, artistic expression, and the courage to seek out the sex and love he needs.
+It’s the age of MTV, AIDS, and punk versus metal, all of which will affect his journey searching for fame, artistic expression, and the courage to seek out the love he needs.

 Daron’s Guitar Chronicles is a bildungsroman, which is a fancy word for a novel where the coming of age process is long and gradual.